Which US Carrier Offers the Best iPhone Prepaid Plan?

-Do you want to buy or own an iPhone but can’t afford the monthly fees?
-There’s something that the major post-paid carriers don’t want you knowing.
-You can have an iPhone with cheap monthly payments.
+Can’t afford an iPhone because of an expensive monthly contract?
+There’s something that the major post-paid carriers don’t want you knowing: You can buy an iPhone without paying a fortune in monthly payments.

-Here’s the secret: You don’t have to renew with Sprint, AT&T, T-Mobile or Verizon.
-There are alternatives called MVNOs who lease spectrum wholesale from the big players and resell to the consumer at a much lower rate.
-If you want to save money, there are two choices: Purchase a new, unlocked iPhone and add it to an MVNO carrier or buy a locked iPhone from an MVNO.
+Here’s the secret: You don’t have to renew your cellular contract with Sprint, AT&T, T-Mobile or Verizon.
+There are alternatives called MVNOs.
+MVNOs lease spectrum wholesale from the big players and resell to the consumer at a much lower rate.
+If you want to save money, there are two choices : Purchase a new, unlocked iPhone and add it to an MVNO carrier or buy a locked iPhone from an MVNO.

 How Do I Get An iPhone onto a Prepaid MVNO?